jesperrasmussen/jekyll-flickr-generator/README.md

 Also, instead of providing a complete plug'n'play setup, this generator uses template files for rendering the set index as well as the actual set gallery, allowing for customization as you want.

+**Note:** This generator was originally created for Octopress, however it should work with both Jekyll and Octopress, as I've used it in both.

 ## Additional features

 One very special thing about the generator, is that it has a special "clever" way of listing the flickr sets.